ClementNerma/NeoServer/README.md

---log-requests          |            | Set to a value to log all incoming requests and store it in the specified file --dynamic-neoserv-file  | false      | Set to "true" to reload *.neoserv* file at each incoming requests --benchmark             | false      | Set to "true" to display time spent to send the request (in miliseconds)
+--log-requests          |            | Set to a value to log all incoming requests and store it in the specified file --dynamic-neoserv-file  | false      | Set to "true" to reload *.neoserv* file at each incoming requests --benchmark             | false      | Set to "true" to display time spent to send the request (in miliseconds) --debug                 |            | Include this argument to see errors' details --mods                  |            | List of mods, all names separated by a comma

 ## *.neoserv* files